 Last but not least, try some dinner spots mentioned above, and don’t forget to stop for gelato and one of the best spots in all of Portugal!
 Gelataria Portuense!

 To Sum Up: Best Things to do in Porto

 There are many things to do in Porto; it is a city known for its food, culture, architecture, and breathtaking beauty.
 It is also a small city that can be adequately explored within 48 hours.
 Many people don’t realize that the city of Porto is also a gateway to the largely unexplored beauty of the north of Portugal.

 Many visitors tend to head on over to the Douro valley, which is famous for its wine.
 But there are a lot of cities, small towns, and fisherman villages that are just a short car ride away.
 For example, Guimarães is considered the birthplace of Portugal because it is the birthplace of Afonso Henriques, who went on to be the first king of Portugal.

-If you do plan on heading over to Porto, make sure to stay an extra day or two to explore some of what the region has to offer, we’d recommend visiting Guimaraes.
+If you plan to head over to Porto, make sure to stay an extra day or two to explore some of what the region has to offer, we’d recommend visiting Guimaraes.
 And above all else, remember to drink plenty of Port wine, order a francesinha (or two), and get lost within the winding streets of Porto—you definitely won’t regret it.